Study the past to help future-proof your career!

-Our program can open doors to a variety of careers because you will get personalized mentoring from award-winning faculty members, all of whom are ready to help prepare you to be a future success.
+Our St. Louis history degree program can open doors to a variety of careers because you will get personalized mentoring from award-winning faculty members, all of whom are ready to help prepare you to be a future success.
 We even offer a cutting edge Geographic Information Systems (GIS) certificate with software-based learning applicable to a variety of careers.

 History nurtures understanding on a variety of levels and prepares you for a variety of careers.
-A major in history is 36 credit hours and provides the knowledge and skills that you need to teach at the high school level, attend graduate school especially in history or law, or pursue a career in public history, such as working in archives, museums, or historical sites.
+Earning a history bachelor's degree includes 36 credit hours of coursework that provides the knowledge and skills that you need to teach at the high school level, attend graduate school especially in history or law, or pursue a career in public history, such as working in archives, museums, or historical sites.

 WHAT CAN I DO WITH A HISTORY DEGREE FROM LINDENWOOD UNIVERSITY?

-Just a few of the many careers that you can pursue with a historical studies degree include becoming a teacher in secondary school, archaeologist, broadcast journalist, paralegal, park ranger, librarian, historic preservation.
+Just a few of the many careers that you can pursue with a historical studies degree include becoming a teacher in secondary school, archaeologist, broadcast journalist, museum curator, paralegal, park ranger, librarian, or historic preservationist.

-You will join a great faculty who would love for you to join us.
-Your professors are active in their fields and on campus promoting history and other opportunities just for you.
+You will enjoy a great faculty who would love for you to join us.
+Your engaged and engaging professors are active in their fields and on campus promoting history and other opportunities just for you.